Eldnine/Python/ADSL-Auto-Login/README.md

-This is a practice to wrap a python script to .exe file and set it auto-run when PC logins in.
+Wrap a python script to .exe file and set it auto-run when PC logins in.

 ## Prerequisites:
 * PyInstaller